ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/TheBankJob/README.md

 ## Step 1

-*Your job* in step 1 is to think about (not code) how you could implement this.
-More specifically, think about what classes we will need for this, what instance fields will be needed, what methods will be needed, and how will the methods actually work.
-You can make some notes, draw some diagrams, etc, but you do not need to code anything yet.
+*Your job* in step 1 is to think about (not code) how you could implement this application.
+More specifically, think about what classes you will need for this, what instance fields will be needed, what methods will be needed, and how the methods would actually work.
+You can make some notes, draw some diagrams, etc, but you do not need to code anything just yet.
 When all groups are done with this step, we will do a general class discussion about the results.

 ## Step 2